git-cola/git-cola/README.md

 1. (If building from a non-Windows platform), run `./contrib/win32/fetch_pyqt_windows.sh`.
    This will download a PyQt binary installer for Windows and unpack its files into `pynsist_pkgs/`.
-2. Run `pynsist windows-installer.cfg`.
+2. Run `pynsist pynsist.cfg`.
 The installer will be built in `build/nsis/`.